Randolph Murdaugh Sr.

 Randolph Murdaugh Sr. (February 28, 1887July 19, 1940) was an American attorney and politician from South Carolina who served as the circuit solicitor for the 14th judicial district from 1920 until his death in 1940.
 Randolph was the founding patriarch of the South Carolina Murdaugh family.
-He died when his car was struck by a train.
+He died when his car was struck by a train, suspected to be a suicide.

 Early life, education, and family

 Randolph Murdaugh Sr. was born in Varnville on February 28, 1887, the youngest son of Josiah Putnam Murdaugh II (1830August 17, 1912), a wealthy Lowcountry businessman and Confederate States Army veteran, and Annie Marvin Davis (August 4, 1847August 6, 1919), a distant cousin of Confederate President Jefferson Davis.
+Josiah, also known as "Captain Joe," had fought in Hampton's Legion and was injured in 1862, returning to combat only three months later.
+Two years before Murdaugh was born, his parents moved to Varnville, South Carolina, later buying land south of the town in an area known as Almeda.

 Murdaugh received a public school education until high school, when he switched to a private school.
-He attended the US Naval Academy and graduated from the University of South Carolina (USC) with a bachelor's of arts in 1908 and from its law school in 1910.
-He married Etta Causey Harvey in 1914 and they had two sons together, Randolph "Buster" Murdaugh Jr. and John Glen "Johnny" Murdaugh.
+Murdaugh initially attended the University of South Carolina, where he played on the football and baseball teams, but transferred to the United States Naval Academy in the summer of 1906, after completing his sophomore year.
+However, he was soon medically disqualified after physical examinations revealed heart murmers and "signs of [an] enlarged heart."
+Murdaugh returned to the University of South Carolina, receiving a bachelor's of arts in 1908 and graduating from its law school in 1910.
+Though an academically-mediocre law student, Murdaugh was elected president of the student bar association and was generally respected by his peers.
+During his university studies, Murdaugh received the nickname "Buster."

 In 1910, he founded a one-man law firm in Hampton, South Carolina, 78 miles west of Charleston and worked as the town attorney.
 In 1911 and 1915, he was appointed to the school board for Hampton County for two-year terms.
 In 1912, 1916, and 1918 he was a delegate for Hampton County to the Democratic Party state convention.

 He founded The Hampton County Herald in 1916.